shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-Using the Pet button sets off a bomb, blinding players in a fixed-distance.<br>
-It may also blind allied-Impostors, based on host's settings.<br>
+Using the Pet button sets off a bomb, blinding players in a fixed-distance.
+It may also blind allied-Impostors, based on host's settings.
 During this time The Grenadier may kill undetected.<br>

 ### Game Options
 |        Name         |                     Description                        |     Type     |  Default  |